-Safety is of utmost importance to Argonne and to Beamline 7ID.
+Safety is of utmost importance to Argonne, to APS, and to Beamline 7ID.

 All experimental work at the APS must be reviewed and approved before commencing.
 Generally this occurs thru the Experimental Safety Assessment Form (ESAF).
 ESAFs must be submitted at least seven (7) days before an experiment is scheduled to begin; more time should be allowed for experiments with elevated hazards, especially if new safety protocols are required.

 Be certain that your ESAF is explicit and thorough regarding the materials to be used, the equipment that will be brought to the APS (especially any equipment that needs electrical inspection), the steps needed to set up the experiment, the use of laboratories, and the scope of the experimental work.
 No work will be allowed without a signed and posted ESAF.
 If the scope of work changes from what is listed on the ESAF, the experiment must be halted until the ESAF is reevaluated and reapproved.
 Details for filling out an ESAF can be found here.